rahil627/my-programming-stuff/langs/programming-languages.md

       - some interesting bits by Matz on how the garbage collector works
     - fibers
     - Matz is still behind it..

 **wren**
+  - PERSONAL: compared to the dynamic-ness of lua and mruby, this feels weaker, less powerful, less magical. it feels like writing in a boring statically-typed lang, but without any of it's advanced features.
+I personally would rather choose mruby or a more powerful statically-typed language instead.
+It's just... *boring*.
+  - **“Think Smalltalk in a Lua-sized package with a dash of Erlang and wrapped up in a familiar, modern syntax.”**, looks like a really cute alternative to Lua, in case Lua is too meta-level / minimal for you and you feel safer hiding behind classes ‘n object-oriented paradigms
   - modern sytnax with object-oriented-style classes
     - though, the classes here are fare more flexible, as the language is much simpler
   - **go-like concurrency via "fibers"**